MatiasStorm/Kea_DAT_Node_2021_AUTUMN/dank_memes/README.md

 ## PUT
 **Endpoint:** `/memes/{id}`

-Updates the meme with the given id
+Updates the meme with the given id.

 ### Example Request
 Url: `/memes/1`